9 Common Pottery Wheel Mistakes and How to Fix Them

 Clay is soft, and if you’re new to pottery making, it may feel like you have to use force just to keep it centered.
 The problem is, if you’re exerting too much effort pushing on the side with your anchor hand, you’ll keep throwing the clay off-center and wear yourself out.

-One common misconception is that it requires a lot of energy and that throwing Clay on the Wheel is a strenuous activity.
-The truth is you don’t need a lot of strength when making Pottery.
+One common misconception is that it requires a lot of energy and that throwing Clay on the Wheel is strenuous.
+The truth is, you don’t need a lot of strength when making Pottery.
 You just have to let the process take its course naturally and use your upper body.

 When pulling up the walls

-If you’re pressing your fingers too hard on your Clay, it can become uneven fast.
+If you press your fingers too hard on your Clay, it can become uneven quickly.
 The Clay can get too thin on the top, bottom, or even middle if you squeeze too hard.
-Keep your fingers firm and consistent, applying even pressure while pulling up the walls.
-Be mindful of not squeezing or pressing your Clay too hard.
+Keep your fingers firm and consistent, applying even pressure as you pull up the walls.
+Be mindful not to squeeze or press your Clay too hard.
 This will help keep your cylinder even.

 Mistake #6: Your Cylinder Collapses When Pulling Up the Walls.